 Following these 5 tips will quickly and dramatically improve your security posture.
 The issues raised represent the most common issues surrounding AWS usage.
 The list is not, however, the last word on security.
 There are, of course, a multitude of other concerns that must be followed.

 Unlisted, but perhaps most importantly, security requires vigilance.
 AWS presents a dynamic environment and its users need to adapt to that reality.
 This means that you should be monitoring and reviewing your deployment, its resources, and its changes regularly.
-Whether conducted manually or through CloudCheckr Pro, this review is essential to maintaining your security posture.
+Whether conducted manually or through CloudCheckr’s cloud management platform, this review is essential to maintaining your security posture.